Microsoft Power BI

-Microsoft Power BI is an interactive data visualization software product developed by Microsoft with a primary focus on business intelligence (BI).
+Microsoft Power BI (PBI) is an interactive data visualization, database management, and data modeling software product developed by Microsoft with a primary focus on business intelligence (BI).
 It is part of the Microsoft Power Platform.

 Power BI is a collection of software services, apps, and connectors that work together to turn various sources of data into static and interactive data visualizations.
 Data may be input by reading directly from a database, webpage, PDF, or structured files such as spreadsheets, CSV, XML, JSON, XLSX, and SharePoint.

 General

 Power BI provides cloud-based BI (business intelligence) services, known as "Power BI Services", along with a desktop-based interface, called "Power BI Desktop".
 It provides data warehouse capabilities including data preparation, data mining, and interactive dashboards.

 In March 2016, Microsoft released an additional service called Power BI Embedded on its Azure cloud platform.
 One main differentiator of the product is the ability to load custom visualizations.

 History

 The software was originally used as Power Pivot and Power Query in Microsoft Excel.
 This application was originally conceived by Thierry D'Hers and Amir Netz of the SQL Server Reporting Services team at Microsoft.
 It was originally designed by Ron George in the summer of 2010 and named Project Crescent.
 Project Crescent was initially available for public download on 11 July 2011, bundled with SQL Server Codename Denali.
 Later renamed Power BI it was then unveiled by Microsoft in September 2013 as Power BI for Office 365.
 The first release of Power BI was based on the Microsoft Excel-based add-ins: Power Query, Power Pivot and Power View.
 With time, Microsoft also added many additional features like question and answers, enterprise-level data connectivity, and security options via Power BI Gateways.
 Power BI was first released to the general public on 24 July 2015.
 It has several versions for desktop, web, and mobile app.

 On 14 April 2015, Microsoft announced that they had acquired the Canadian company Datazen, to "complement Power BI, our cloud-based business analytics service, rounding out our mobile capabilities for customers who need a mobile BI solution implemented on-premises and optimized for SQL Server."

 Most of the 'visuals' in Power BI started life as Datazen visuals.